 Undergraduate student: Use the "Who's Your Parent" infographic to help you determine who's your parent when filling out the FAFSA.

 Graduate/professional students are not required to report parent income and information on the FAFSA.

 Allow up to 30 minutes to complete the FAFSA.

 Check out FAFSA Tips & Common Mistakes to Avoid.

 *Complete the appropriate FAFSA:

 - The 2018-2019 FAFSA is for the 2018 Fall, 2019 Spring, and 2019 Summer semesters.

 - The 2019-2020 FAFSA is for the 2019 Fall, 2020 Spring and 2020 Summer semesters.

 The FAFSA is available at FAFSA.gov beginning October 1st of each year.
-For example, the 2019-2020 FAFSA is available October 1, 2018.
+For example, the 2020-2021 FAFSA will be available October 1, 2019.
+Mark your calendars!